hammingweight/gangplank/examples/mnist/README.md

 You can run the training script by running `python3 train.py`.
 Once the first training epoch has finished, you should be able to retrieve some metrics with the prefix `gangplank_train` from the PGW

+## Testing the model
+The training code saves the best model to a file, "mnist_convnet.keras".
+The testing [code](https://github.com/hammingweight/gangplank/blob/main/examples/mnist/test.py) loads the model and evaluates the model using the MNIST test data.